7 min read

 4. From the payment screen, the user completes the purchase.

-How to Make a Good User Flow?
+How to Create a Good User Flow

-User Flow vs User Journey
+User Flow vs. User Journey

 Why is a User Flow Important?